Welcome to the Spring Challenge!

 Spring Challenge North, all women adventure race.

-Spring Challenge is one of the gems of New Zealand adventure racing, where up to 450- teams of three women take part in the adventure that includes rafting, mountain biking, hiking and orienteering.
+Spring Challenge is one of the gems of New Zealand adventure racing, where up to 450- teams of three or four women take part in the adventure that includes rafting, mountain biking, hiking and orienteering.

 School Girls(15-18 years old) 3-hour only